-Standard ummary and implications Concepts Underlying Financial PSAB is in the process of reviewing the conceptual framework that provides the core concepts and objectives underlying Canadian public sector accounting standards.
-Performance - A Statement of Concepts ("SOC") and Statement of Principles ("SOP") were issued for comment in May 2018 and has closed.
-The SOC proposes a revised, ten chapter conceptual framework intended to replace PS 1000 Financial Statement Concepts and PS 1100 Financial Statement Objectives.
+- PSAB is in the process of reviewing the conceptual framework that provides the core concepts and objectives underlying Canadian public sector accounting standards. - A Statement of Concepts ("SOC") and Statement of Principles ("SOP") were issued for comment in May 2018 and has closed. - The SOC proposes a revised, ten chapter conceptual framework intended to replace PS 1000 Financial Statement Concepts and PS 1100 Financial Statement Objectives.
 The revised conceptual framework would be defined and elaborate on the characteristics of public sector entities and their financial reporting objectives.
 Additional information would be provided about financial statement objectives, qualitative characteristics and elements.
-General recognition and measurement criteria, and presentation concepts would be introduced.
-The SOP includes principles intended to replace PS 1201 Financial Statement Presentation.
-The SOP proposes: Removal of the net debt indicator, except for on the statement of net debt where it would be calculated exclusive of financia assets and liabilities that are externally restricted and/or not available to settle the liabilities or financial assets.
-Changes to common terminology used in the financial statements, including re-naming accumulated surplus (deficit) to net assets (liabilities).
-Restructuring the statement of financial position to present non-financial assets before liabilities.
-Removal of the statement of remeasurement gains (losses) with the information instead included on a new statement called the statement of changes in net assets (liabilities).
-This new statement would present the changes in each component of ne assets (liabilities). • A new provision whereby an entity can use an amended budget in certain circumstances.
-Inclusion of disclosures related to risks and uncertainties that could affect the entity's financial position.
-Purchased Intangibles PSAB is in the process of reviewing its current approach towards International Public Sector Accounting Standards.
-This project may result in changes to the role PSAB plays in setting standards in Canada.
-A consultation paper was released for comment in May 2018 and has closed.
-The consultation paper described the decision-making criteria PSAB expects to consider in evaluating the international strategy that best serves the public sector.
-It also introduced four proposed international strategies that PSAB considers to be viable.
+General recognition and measurement criteria, and presentation concepts would be introduced. - The SOP includes principles intended to replace PS 1201 Financial Statement Presentation.
+The SOP proposes: - Removal of the net debt indicator, except for on the statement of net debt where it would be calculated exclusive of financial assets and liabilities that are externally restricted and/or not available to settle the liabilities or financial assets. - o Changes to common terminology used in the financial statements, including re-naming accumulated surplus (deficit) to net assets (liabilities). - o Restructuring the statement of financial position to present non-financial assets before liabilities. - Removal of the statement of remeasurement gains (losses) with the information instead included on a new statement called the statement of changes in net assets (liabilities).
+This new statement would present the changes in each component of net assets (liabilities). - o A new provision whereby an entity can use an amended budget in certain circumstances. - Inclusion of disclosures related to risks and uncertainties that could affect the entity's financial position.